Create and configure a self-hosted integration runtime

-A self-hosted integration runtime can run copy activities between a cloud data store and a data store in a private network, and it can dispatch transform activities against compute resources in an on-premises network or an Azure virtual network.
-The installation of a self-hosted integration runtime needs on an on-premises machine or a virtual machine (VM) inside a private network.
+A self-hosted integration runtime can run copy activities between a cloud data store and a data store in a private network.
+It also can dispatch transform activities against compute resources in an on-premises network or an Azure virtual network.
+The installation of a self-hosted integration runtime needs an on-premises machine or a virtual machine inside a private network.

-This document describes how you can create and configure a self-hosted IR.
+This article describes how you can create and configure a self-hosted IR.

 This article has been updated to use the new Azure PowerShell Az module.
 You can still use the AzureRM module, which will continue to receive bug fixes until at least December 2020.
 To learn more about the new Az module and AzureRM compatibility, see Introducing the new Azure PowerShell Az module.
 For Az module installation instructions, see Install Azure PowerShell.

-Create a self-hosted integration runtime.
-You can use the Azure Data Factory UI for this task.
-Here is a PowerShell example:
+You can use Azure PowerShell for this task.
+Here is an example:

 Set-AzDataFactoryV2IntegrationRuntime -ResourceGroupName $resourceGroupName -DataFactoryName $dataFactoryName -Name $selfHostedIntegrationRuntimeName -Type SelfHosted -Description "selfhosted IR description"